-Governed by a seven-member elected Board of Education, District 401 provides a comprehensive public education to more than 2,800 students in grades pre-K through 12.
+Governed by a seven-member elected Board of Education, District 401 provides a comprehensive public education to almost 2,800 students in grades pre-K through 12.

 Superintendent of Schools Dr. Nicolas Wade is in charge of administration and daily operations.

 Our Mission & Vision